Beginner’s Complete Gym Guide (2026)

 • Building the habit of prioritising your health

-We’re told over and over that the only reason to go to the gym is to lose weight.
-But these sorts of wins (or non-scale victories) deserve celebration and are often more sustainable than focusing solely on the scale.
+These non-scale victories deserve celebration and are often more sustainable than focusing solely on the scale.

 Starting a fitness routine doesn't have to be a solo journey.
 As gyms recognise the importance of personalised support, many are expanding their services to include specialised guidance for different needs.